 - Further development of existing exhibit

 - Automation or better support of existing workflow

 - Better plotter

 - Integration of 3D-modelling

+- Balancing and enhancing the gameplay

-• Something else that is exciting
+- Something else that is exciting

-Sensors (kinect, leap), actuators, web technologies
+Sensors (kinect, leap), actuators, web technologies, mobile devices

 The PhotoBooth is essentially a depth image camera, similar to the Kinect for the Xbox game console.
 Such a camera takes two pictures: a normal colour image, and a so-called depth image.
 The depth image stores how far the individual parts of the colour image are from the camera.
 One can then do some nice things, e.g. the outlines of people can be recognized and the background hidden.
 With the PhotoBooth, you can see a deep picture without a background of yourself.